prody/ProDy/doc/examples/measure/alignment.rst

 Write aligned coordinates
 -------------------------------------------------------------------------------

-Using :func:`~prody.proteins.writePDB` function, we can write the aligned coordinate sets in PDB format:
+Using :func:`~.writePDB` function, we can write the aligned coordinate sets in PDB format:

 >>> writePDB('1joy_aligned.pdb', pdb)